institutotim/wp-theme-mapasculturais/README.md

   docker-compose up
 ```

-### Populate statistics
+### Populating statistics

+This step is needed only when running the server with Docker.
+To use system cron instead of WP Cron, add [cron.conf](cron.conf) to your crontab.

+This cron task will add to every user with role "maintainer" and defined "instance_url" the following meta properties, which contain time series of elements count: `events_count`, `spaces_count`, `projects_count` and `agents_count`.

+Run the following command to update statistics manually:

 ```
   docker exec -it wpthememapasculturais_wordpress_1 /usr/local/bin/php /var/www/html/wp-cron.php
 ```

-This step is needed only when running the server with Docker.
-To use system cron instead of WP Cron, add [cron.conf](cron.conf) to your crontab.

-This cron task will add to every user with role "maintainer" and defined "instance_url" the following meta properties, which contain time series of elements count: `events_count`, `spaces_count`, `projects_count` and `agents_count`.

 ### Debuging